 - Hackertyper (a screen that makes anyone look like they are hacking) http://hackertyper.net/

 Yep, this was a coolest way to start the month stay in San Juan… well at least until I get to the beach.

 Top / Featured Image: Screen capture of the presentation site for today’s talk, available at http://show.cogdog.casa/cool — the background image of the “cool” sign is my own flickr photo http://flickr.com/photos/cogdog/6706527857 shared under a Creative Commons (BY) license

-The post "Bringing the Cool Web Stuff to Puerto Rico" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (https://cogdogblog.com/2016/02/cool-web-stuff-puerto-rico/) on February 3, 2016.
+The post "Bringing the Cool Web Stuff to Puerto Rico" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2016/02/cool-web-stuff-puerto-rico/) on February 3, 2016.